indiakerle/enigma-snack-requests/README.md

 ## Parsing Strategy

 Excel file was converted to CSV and stored to our FTP.
 The email column was deleted from the file to preserve anonymity.
 Dates were parsed using standard library step.
 Nulls were coerced to none.
+This is a one off parse.

 ## Datasource Notes